What is a PAT Tester?

 Appliances are also classified as Class I or Class II, which determines the types of tests required.

-It’s also worth noting, brand new equipment doesn't need to be electrically tested, but they must still undergo a visual inspection and then be tagged with a New to Service label to confirm they've been checked.
+It's also worth noting that brand-new electrical equipment doesn't need to be tested, but it must still undergo a visual inspection and then be tagged with a New to Service label to confirm they've been checked.

 Who can use a PAT tester?

-It is a widely held belief that testing and tagging requires the skills of an electrician.
-In reality though, according to AS/NZS 3760:2010 anyone who is regarded as a 'Competent Person' can legally test and tag in Australia.
+It is a widely held belief that testing and tagging require the skills of an electrician.
+In reality, though, according to AS/NZS 3760:2010, anyone regarded as a "Competent Person" can legally test and tag in Australia.

 Different kinds of PAT testers